3-Day, 3-Season Backpacking Gear (Updated 2022)

 I read over a 100 ultralight gear lists (and a lot of experience) to compile that information.
 You don’t read and research much (food, safety, gear etc.), so the information you post on these topics is at the level of a beginner.
 That’s why you have almost no gear reviews.
 I won’t post again.

-Mate, get a grip.
-Go back and reread the first sentence.
+Nice dummy spit, mate.
+It pays to think before you post.
+Now go back and reread the first sentence.
 Click on the link, and lo and behold, it finds all your ‘deleted’ comments.
 It’s not so difficult, is it?